 Not.
 A. Single.
 One.

-Even when protecting yourself with a VPN kill switch, it’s impossible to guarantee completely protection.
+Even when protecting yourself with a VPN kill switch or making sure you use https instead of http protocol, it’s impossible to guarantee completely protection.
 I don’t care how good the marketing is.
 I don’t care if you route your connection through multiple VPN servers in different countries.
 I don’t care if the VPN company itself is based in a different country not subject to the reach of your country’s judicial system.